plone/documentation/docs/classic-ui/images.md

 With this definition the browser will use the `huge` scale of 1600 pixels when the screen has a density of 192 DPI, also knows as `2x`.
 We use here two different media queries to also support older Safari versions.
 Mobile devices with Safari-like iPhones only support the old non-standard media query.
-If you don't care about IE support you can also use `min-resolution: 2dppx` which is closer to `2x`.
+If you do not care about IE support, you can use `min-resolution: 2dppx`, which is closer to `2x`.
 The most common variants are:

 - `1x`: 96 DPI